A Unification of Discrete, Gaussian, and Simplicial Diffusion: Unifying simplicial diffusion

 We have unified simplicial diffusion with discrete and Gaussian diffusion, in particular allowing likelihood comparison, which will be crucial in the following section.
 Our unification also immediately suggests a connection to the mathematical genetics literature.
 We now apply the solutions from that literature to improve simplicial diffusion models.
 Many of the formulas are standard but long -- we save their statement and experimental validation to App.~\ref{app: wf details}.

-\paragraph{Sampling noisy $x_t$} \citet{Avdeyev2023-mv} and \citet{Richemond2022-de} sample $x_t$ by costly and approximate simulation from a stochastic differential equation (SDE).
+\paragraph{Sampling noisy $x_t$} \citet{Avdeyev2023-mv} samples $x_t$ by costly and approximate simulation from a stochastic differential equation (SDE).
 Instead, the suggestively titled paper ``Exact simulation of the Wright-Fisher diffusion'' \citep{Jenkins2017-ry} gives a fast exact formula for the marginals $x_t$.
-The algorithm samples $\vec x_t$ from a Dirichlet that is centred at the stationary mutation distribution $\vec\pi$ when $m=0$ and becomes more concentrated around the signal $x_0$ when $m$ is larger. $m$ itself is an integer sampled from a distribution $A(\psi, \tau_t)$ that represents, going back in time $\tau_t$, how many ancestors the population descend from -- it is small when $\tau_t$ is large, when everyone descended from a handful of individuals from far back in time. \paragraph{Computing the loss} For the loss, \citet{Avdeyev2023-mv} derived a likelihood that involved calculating the derivative the predictor $q_\theta(x_0 \mid x_t, t)$ making it too expensive to train on.
+The algorithm samples $\vec x_t$ from a Dirichlet that is centred at the stationary mutation distribution $\vec\pi$ when $m=0$ and becomes more concentrated around the signal $x_0$ when $m$ is larger. $m$ itself is an integer sampled from a distribution $A(\psi, \tau_t)$ that represents, going back in time $\tau_t$, how many ancestors the population descend from -- it is small when $\tau_t$ is large, when everyone descended from a handful of individuals from far back in time. \citet{Benton2024-br} proposed the same procedure, but applied it in a toy setting.

+\paragraph{Computing the loss} For the loss, \citet{Avdeyev2023-mv} derived a likelihood that involved calculating the derivative the predictor $q_\theta(x_0 \mid x_t, t)$ making it too expensive to train on.
 They instead suggest training a heuristically motivated loss matching the vector $\vec s$ to a ground truth.
 In Thm.~\ref{thm: simplex loss} we recognize this loss as an ELBO and derive the appropriate scaling ${\frac{\dot\tau_t}{2}}$ and metric ${\diag(\vec x_t)-\vec x_t\vec x_t^T}$. \paragraph{Low $ t $ behaviour} Both the simulation of $A(\psi, \tau_t)$ and the calculation of the gradients $\nabla_{x_t}\log p(x_t\mid x_0)$ involves an infinite series~\citep{Tavare1984-uz}.
 Luckily the terms converge extremely fast.
 This is not true however at low $t$, which is the primary cause of the instability of simplicial diffusion.
 This instability is also well known in the genetics literature, with \citet{Griffiths1984-bo} emphatically stating that using the infinite series at low $t$ ``produces nonsense from a computer.''

 The solution at low $t$ is to replace the series approximation, which gets worse with lower $t$, with a central limit approximation for $A(\psi, \tau_t)$~\citep{Griffiths1984-bo, Jenkins2017-ry} that improves with lower $t$; this is analogous to how reflected diffusion models were made stable despite their own infinite series expansion with the same problem~\cite{Luo2022-ha}.
 We picked the $\tau_t<0.05$ threshold as recommended by ~\citet{Jenkins2017-ry}.
 In App.~\ref{app: wf details low t} we describe how to use this approximation to also stabilize the loss computation.